-To understand this paradox of applying ICIs for a hyperinflammatory syndrome, we explored the molecular and cellular mechanism by mapping the single cell transcriptome of the peripheral white blood cells from a patient (patient 7) before and during nivolumab treatment.
-Studies in FHL and experiments in murine models indicate that defects in granule-dependent cytotoxicity of CD8 T cells are essential in the development of HLH28.
-Multiple loss-of-function gene mutations have been identified to be associated with the disorder, including UNC13D, STXBP2, SH2D1A and CD27 in FHL29.
-Heterozygous hypomorphic mutations might confer a partial dominant negative effect on cytotoxic function and contribute to the development of sHLH30.
-In our study, we found that29, in r/r EBV-HLH, CD8 T cells showed low expressions of multiple HLH-related genes, without any genetic abnormalities.
-Strikingly, nivolumab restored the expressions of these genes and also many other critical degranulation and costimulatory genes.30,31 The reprogrammed transcriptome of CD8 T cells by nivolumab was correlated to the expansion of the same population and EBV clearance, which suggested that PD-1 inhibition would restore the anti-EBV capacity of T cells by normalizing their cytotoxicity program.
+It appears paradoxical to apply nivolumab, a PD-1 inhibitor, to treat EBV-HLH of hyperinflammation.
+Surprisingly, our scRNA-seq study showed that multiple HLH-related genes, such as CD27 and STXBP2, failed to be upregulated in hyperactive CD8 T cells in EBV-HLH, which might underlie the anti-EBV defects of immune system and suggests a novel mechanism for the onset of EBV-HLH.
+Nivolumab treatment expanded a subpopulation of cytotoxic T cells with high levels of PD-1 and LAG-3.
+High proportion of these cells became MKI67 positive after the first nivolumab infusion, indicating that these CD8 T cells were re-activated and proliferating from a previous exhausted population.
+Similar phenotypes were also observed in cancer patients after PD-1 or PD-L1 blockades29.
+Meanwhile, all of the dysregulated HLH-related costimulatory and degranulation genes were up-regulated in this population by nivolumab.
+The normalized cytotoxic activation program was correlated with EBV clearance.
+Interestingly, two patients with heterozygous mutations in UNC13D also responded to nivolumab and successfully reached molecular CR, suggesting immune cells with heterozygous hypomorphic mutations of HLH-related genes could also be functionally normalized by PD-1 inhibition.
+It would be interesting to test whether PD-1 inhibitors could be effective for adult onset FHL and other sHLH in future studies.

 In conclusion, our study suggests that nivolumab could lead to a successful disease control of r/r EBV-HLH.
-There were no SAEs, except temporary fever.
-In light of patients’ EBV serological negative conversion, it might provide a cure promise for the disease without allo-HSCT.
-Larger systematically protocol-driven clinical trials are warranted.
-Further functional studies would clarify the underlying mechanisms of how could nivolumab restore the balance of screwed immune system in EBV-HLH.
+In light of the serological and intracellular negative conversion of EBV-DNA, it might provide a cure promise for the disease without allo-HSCT.
+Larger systematically protocol-driven clinical trials and further mechanism studies are warranted.

 Acknowledgments

-This work was supported by the National Natural Science Foundation of China (No. 81670182) to Y.L. and National Natural Science Foundation of China (No. 81370595) to T.L.
+We thank all of the patients and their family for participation.
+We thank Mr. Lieven Bekaert for language revision.
+This work was supported by the National Key R&D Program of China (2017YFA0505600 to Y.L. and C.C.) and the National Natural Science Foundation of China (No. 81670182 to Y.L. and No. 81370595 to T.L.).

 Authorship

 Contributions: T.L., Y.L., and C.C. designed and supervised this study.
 T.N., X.S., J.L., Y.G., L.X., and Y.W. recruited and treated the patients.
-X.P., P.L., W.J., and X.C. performed sc-RNAseq analysis.
+X.P., P.L., W.J., and X.C. performed scRNA-seq analysis.
 P.L., X.P., C.C., Y.L. and T.L. analyzed the data and wrote the paper.
 All authors read and approved the final manuscript.

 Conflict-of-interest disclosure: The authors declare that they have no competing interests.

-Correspondence: Ting Liu (email: liuting@scu.edu.cn) and Yu Liu (email: yuliuscu@scu.edu.cn), Department of Hematology, Hematological Research Laboratory, State Key Laboratory of Biotherapy, West China Hospital, Sichuan University, No. 37 Guo Xue Xiang Street.
+Correspondence: Ting Liu (email: liuting@scu.edu.cn) and Yu Liu (email: yuliuscu@scu.edu.cn), Department of Hematology, Hematology Research Laboratory, State Key Laboratory of Biotherapy and Cancer Center, West China Hospital, Sichuan University, No. 37 Guo Xue Xiang Street.

 Reference